 Security

 Security is the foundation.
 A financial product that isn't secure isn't a product.
-Encrypto's security model is built on the principle of minimizing trust — in ourselves, in our partners, and in any single point of failure.
+Encrypto's security model is built on defense in depth — multiple independent layers of protection, so no single failure can compromise user funds or data.

 Security Architecture